Welcome to Watermill Counselling

 A problem shared

-Grief, Bereavement, Pet loss, Relationship or Family issues, Anxiety, Retirement, Menopause, Fertility challenges, Low Mood, or perhaps at a cross roads needing a sense of clarity and direction – these challenges can appear anytime in our lives and can feel like a struggle to get on top of.
+Grief, Bereavement, Loss, Relationship or Family issues, Anxiety, Low Mood, depression, or perhaps at a cross roads needing a sense of clarity and direction – these challenges can appear anytime in our lives and can feel like a struggle to get on top of or make sense of.

-Counselling offers a space to reflect on what's weighing you down, and can help to make sense of the thoughts and feelings we can so easily get stuck in and consumed by.
+Counselling offers a space to reflect and make sense of the thoughts and feelings we can so easily get stuck in and consumed by.

 How does it work?